afitz/golua/README.md

 	# go get -u github.com/aarzilli/golua/lua

-Will work as long as `pkg-config` knows about lua.
+Will work as long as your compiler can find a shared object called lua5.1 on linux, or lua anywhere else (use the build tag llua if you have linux but your lua isn't called "lua5.1").

 You can then try to run the examples: